sergiuBuru/Crypto-Portofolio-and-Tracker/README.md

 ## Features:
 The app contains four screens which can be accessed by clicking the burger button in the navigation bar:
-1. The news screen where news about crypto, finance and economy are fetched from the [Lunar Crush API](https://lunarcrush.com/developers/docs#feeds)
+1. ~~The news screen where news about crypto, finance and economy are fetched from the [Lunar Crush API](https://lunarcrush.com/developers/docs#feeds)~~

+    The Lunar Crush APi v3 doesn't allow requests from the browser.
+I replaced it with news about economy [Marketaux API](https://www.marketaux.com/documentation).
-2. The trending crypto where information such as market history for up to seven cryptos is fetched from the [CoinGecko API](https://www.coingecko.com/en/api#explore-api)
+3. The trending crypto where information such as market history for up to seven cryptos is fetched from the [CoinGecko API](https://www.coingecko.com/en/api#explore-api)
-3. The personal investments page where the user will keep track of the crypto they have invested in or are following.
+4. The personal investments page where the user will keep track of the crypto they have invested in or are following.
 This data is being stored using the IndexedDB API and is persistent over time.
-4. The screen for adding new cryptos to the investments page
+5. The screen for adding new cryptos to the investments page
     - Here the user will be prompted to introduce the name of the crypto
     - After they hit the search button the app will match the input with multiple cryptos fetched from the CoinGecko API
     - Then the user can select the crypto they are looking for from the select dropwdown menu and hit Add to add the crypto to the investments